GaryHostt/DR_DNS-1/Lab300/LabGuide300.md

 ### **

 ## Part 2.
-Scaling disaster compute
+Scaling the standby region compute node

 ### **STEP 1**: Configure SDK

+Please follow steps in [lab200] to configure the SDK for your python scripts to call resources in your tenancy.

+### **STEP 2**: Run Python scripts